 Best Practices to Engage, Enroll, and Retain Ryan White HIV/AIDS Program (RWHAP) Clients in Health Coverage (April 27, 2016)

-In this webinar, learn about best and promising practices - including real experiences from RWHAP recipients - on how to engage, enroll, and retain your clients in health coverage.
+Learn about best and promising practices - including real experiences from RWHAP recipients - on how to engage, enroll, and retain your clients in health coverage.
 Speakers highlight how they have implemented best practices at their organizations and lessons learned.
 The webinar also provides suggestions for implementation and resources available to assist in the process.

 Engaging Hard-to-Enroll Clients During Open Enrollment (November 17, 2016)